 It really depends on who you ask in my family when it comes to winter and snow.
 My husband hates the cold and equates the snow with shoveling out, ice dams, and slipping on black ice.
 My kids take a more joyful view of snow.
 It’s no school snow days spent sledding down hills, snowball fights, and hot chocolate with mini marshmallows.

 PickyKidPix and her friend Helena catch snowflakes on their tongues during their first snow in kindergarten.

 To put a happy face on the cold, my husband has opted for cozy and comforting home cooking.
-Our menu changes from grilling to long simmered soups and stews.
-For making winter cozier no matter what weather you are experience, try these cozy winter snow books with your kids.
+Our menu changes from grilling to long-simmered soups and stews.
+For making winter cozier no matter what weather you are experiencing, try these cozy winter snow books with your kids.
 My favorite snow books are on my Top 10 Winter Books for Kids list.
 What are yours?

 Sleep Tight Farm: A Farm Prepares for Winter by Eugenie Doyle, illustrated by Becca Stadtlander

 It’s a lot of work to get the farm ready for winter!
 The strawberries need to be covered with hay.
 The fields need to be planted with oats and rye.
 The raspberry canes need to be cut back.
 For everything the farm gives, there’s something to be done.
 With the old-fashioned charm of The Ox-Cart Man, this picture book captures the buzz of activity on the farm as winter approaches with calm, quiet fortitude.